• Skip to primary navigation

 • Add the beef stock, Worcestershire sauce, horseradish sauce, seasoning and peas, bring to the boil and simmer for 5 minutes.

-• Take off the heat, lay overlapping potato slices on top and then brush with melted butter or oil.
+• Take off the heat, lay overlapping potato slices on top, then brush with melted butter or oil.

 • Replace the lid and bake for 1 hour.